20 Blogging Mistakes to Avoid

 1. Making your intros too long

-While a great blog intro can pull your reader in and make them excited about what they're going to read next, the reality is that a long intro that drags on endlessly can turn people off.
-After all, if they used Google search to find your article, they're probably on a mission to find specific information on a topic and want you to get to the point, and fast.
-So, to prevent readers from leaving your page to another resource, don’t make your blog intros too long!
+While a great blog intro can pull your readers in and make them excited about what they're going to read next, the reality is that a long intro that drags on endlessly can turn people off.
+After all, if they used Google search to find your article, they're probably on a mission to find specific information on a topic and want you to get to the point and fast.
+So, to prevent readers from leaving your page for another resource, don’t make your blog intros too long!

 2. Not doing keyword research